 It also shows us at the same time how The Thing is not a character to be taken lightly as when enraged he is virtually unstoppable, as all of Doom’s tricks and gadgets fail to even slow him down.
 Templeman plays this scene perfectly showing us how arrogant Doom is at first that he is almost annoyed someone like the Thing, who he considers totally beneath him would even attempt to challenge him.

-Later when Doom’s most powerful attacks fail to even slow The Thing down, Templeman is equally superb at injecting a real sense of fear into Doom.
+Later however when Doom’s most powerful attacks fail to even slow The Thing down, Templeman is equally superb at injecting a real sense of fear into Doom.

 Templeman wisely however doesn’t overdo Doom’s fear as Doom is someone who would be too vain to ever, even in this situation show how scared he was.
 Doom doesn’t grovel and beg.
 He barely even screams, but you can still hear him a real panic in his voice when the Thing lunges at him in fury.